By James Wilsdon, professor of research policy, University of Sheffield, Associate Director of the Grantham Centre, and vice-chair of INGSA.

 From ageing to artificial intelligence, public health to pandemics, expert advice is being sought across a proliferating array of policy and social questions in almost every country in the world.
 At the same time, and often on the same issues, the legitimacy of evidence and expertise is under scrutiny like never before.

 This fast-moving landscape demands new navigational resources.
-This is why, in 2014, we created the International Network for Government Science Advice (INGSA) to provide a forum for policymakers, practitioners and researchers to share lessons, build capacities, and develop fresh approaches to the use of scientific evidence in informing policy at all levels of government.
+Because of this, in 2014, we created the International Network for Government Science Advice (INGSA) to provide a forum for policymakers, practitioners and researchers to share lessons, build capacities, and develop fresh approaches to the use of scientific evidence in informing policy at all levels of government.

 INGSA now has over 4000 members, drawn from almost 90 countries.
 Chaired by Sir Peter Gluckman (former chief science adviser to the PM of New Zealand), its secretariat is based at the University of Auckland, with a linked INGSA knowledge hub here at the University of Sheffield, which undertakes comparative research, case studies and other activities to support the network as it grows.